 U.S. Security in the 21st Century

-Addressing some of the most critical security issues currently facing the United States, these programs have featured active and retired military personnel, policy planners, intelligence officials, and information security experts.
+Designed to address some of the most critical security issues currently facing the United States, these programs stem from the nexus of diplomacy and security studies.
+Joining the expertise of not only career diplomats and academics, but incorporating the crucial experiences and insights of active and retired military personnel, policy planners, intelligence officials, and information security experts.

 The George D. Schwab Foreign Policy Briefings

-Designed to generate thoughtful discussion of ongoing foreign policy matters in a balanced, nonpartisan manner from the perspective of the United States, this series has included briefings on the Middle East, Russia and U.S.-European relations.
+Held under the name of the National Committee's co-founder, and long-time president, George D. Schwab, this series is designed to generate thoughtful discussion of ongoing foreign policy matters in a balanced, nonpartisan manner from the perspective of the United States.
+Without limitations in its scope, this series has included briefings on critical cyber and information issues, the Middle East, Russia and U.S.-European relations.

 Since its establishment in 1974, the National Committee on American Foreign Policy has demonstrated a commitment to promoting human rights, supporting our allies, and advancing the interests of the United States."